theo-armour/pages/13-technology-applied-sciences/computing/artificial-intelligence/ai-apps/ai-aec.md

 ## Artificial Intelligence (AI) in Architecture, Engineering, and Construction (AEC)

-A first pass at checking out the AI in AEC scene.
+A first pass at checking out the AI scene in AEC.

 For AEC matters that are not AI related, see the [AEC Read Me](https://theo-armour.github.io/pages/#13-technology-applied-sciences/architecture/README.md ).

-To be read in conjunction with:
+This Read Me is intended be read in conjunction with:

 * https://raindrop.io/TheoA/ai-aec-35784921/sort=title

 ## AI AEC Sites of interest